 Summary

-On 7 July 2024, a group of students and members of the London School of Economics (LSE) community held a protest against the LSE’s complicity in the genocide in Gaza, through its multi-million pound investments in Isreali arms firms.
+On 7 July 2024, a group of students and members of the London School of Economics (LSE) community held a protest against the LSE’s complicity in the genocide in Gaza, through its multi-million pound investments in Israeli arms firms.
 This protest called on the LSE to divest from these firms.
 In response to this legitimate protest, the LSE singled out 7 students and not only banned them from campus, but also initiated disciplinary proceedings against them.
-In doing so, the LSE denied these fee-paying students access to campus services including medical, mental health services, and any student facilities needed to complete their exams and dissertation submissions.
+In doing so, the LSE denied these fee-paying students access to campus services including medical care, mental health services, and any student facilities needed to complete their exams and dissertation submissions.
 Many of these students were forced to defer their studies as a result, and still face the prospect of further disciplinary action, which continues to have a material impact on their ability to continue studying at the university.

 The LSE continues to hold these students in limbo, whilst using pressure tactics to silence wider student support for the #LSE7.